greenbone/gvmd/INSTALL.md

   This cleans up id sequences that are likely to run out due to regular feed updates like the ids for config preferences.

+- `cleanup-tls-certificate-encoding`

+  This cleans up TLS certificates where the subject or issuer DN is not valid UTF-8.

 - `migrate-relay-sensors`

   If relays are active, this can be used to make sure all sensor type